-Beautifully shot with excellent camerawork, the acting is actually very good here, especially considering that the majority of the cast are non-professional actresses.
+Beautifully shot, with excellent camerawork, the acting in “Caramel” is very good, especially considering that the majority of the cast are non-professional actresses.
 ‘Caramel’ also contains a very beautiful soundtrack, some of which is sung by a Syrian singer Racha Rizk.
-The title is also spot-on, not only it conveys the aura of sweetness and femininity – ‘Caramel’, but it also has a reversed meaning or is an innuendo ala ‘Steel Magnolias’: caramel (boiled sugar, lemon juice and water) is used to aid depilation in the movie; although sweet, caramel can also be efficient, forceful and, in a way, merciless (just like the women themselves).
+Moreover, The title is an interesting choice, because not only it conveys the aura of sweetness and femininity – ‘Caramel’, but also has a reversed meaning or is an innuendo ala ‘Steel Magnolias’: caramel (boiled sugar, lemon juice and water) is used to aid depilation in the movie; although sweet, caramel can also be efficient, forceful and, in a way, merciless (just like the women in the film themselves).

-Some may also say that the film is not ‘deep’ enough; it does not explore each character to deliver an important message, and this is true.
+Some may say that the film is not ‘deep’ enough, for example, it does not explore each character to deliver an important message, and this criticism is partly true.
 However, this flaw also has a value, and this is what makes this film so special – as we see only the women’s momentary pleasures and sorrows in the film without going deep into their backgrounds and life circumstances, the picture somehow feels more realistic and true to life overall.

-To conclude, although ‘Caramel’ may lack the depth of today’s many romantic dramas, it is still an outstanding directional debut of Nadine Labaki.
-The film is a delight: light, bittersweet and very down-to-earth; surely, worth a watch, even if just for a different cultural insight.
+To conclude, although ‘Caramel’ may lack the depth of many other romantic dramas, it is still an outstanding directional debut of Nadine Labaki.
+The film is a true delight: light, bittersweet and very “down-to-earth”; surely, worth a watch, even if just for a different cultural insight.
 9/10